 A 3051 transmitter does not exist in isolation.
 The motor driving the pump or fan being measured has its own nameplate to decode (use the Motor Nameplate Decoder).
 The HART or Fieldbus or Profibus loop cable runs through wire that has to be sized for ampacity and voltage drop (use the Wire Sizing Calculator and the Voltage Drop Calculator).
 The transmitter sits inside the rotating-machine chain at the front end of the control loop (the System Chain Analyzer shows the whole chain).
 The panel that powers the transmitter loop has finite capacity (use the Panel Load Study).

-The authoritative reference is the Emerson PDS.
-The current 3051SAL document is 00813-0100-4801 Rev UW, April 2026.
-The current 3051C document is 00813-0100-4001 Rev WG, October 2025.
-The DP Level and 1199 / 1299 seal systems are documented in 00813-0100-4016 Rev UC, March 2023.
-ToolGrit is not affiliated with Emerson or Rosemount; the decoder is a maintenance and planning aid, not a substitute for ordering through an authorized Emerson representative.
+The authoritative references are current Emerson documents, configurator/representative output, product labels, project specifications, and qualified review.
+The local dataset is pinned to 3051SAL PDS 00813-0100-4801 Rev UW, April 2026, and 3051C PDS 00813-0100-4001 Rev WG, October 2025.
+DP Level and 1199 / 1299 seal systems require separate current source review.
+ToolGrit is not affiliated with Emerson or Rosemount; this is a maintenance and planning reference, not an ordering, certification, installation, or commissioning approval.